antoniocampos13/antoniocampos13.github.io/content/articles/R/2024_04_09_Analyzing_scRNA-Seq_with_XGBoost.md

 ggsave(filename = here("output", "plot", "feature_plot.png"), width = 45, height = 20)
 ```

+Ridge plot:

 ![Ridge plot, 15 top genes]({static}/images/ridge_plot.png)

+UMAP feature plot:

 ![Feature plot, 15 top genes]({static}/images/feature_plot.png)

-Observing the ridge and feature plot, it indeed seems that *CYBA* is lowly expressed by the parental cells, with some paclitaxel-resistant cells having higher expression.
+Observing the ridge and feature plots, it indeed seems that *CYBA* is lowly expressed by the parental cells, with some paclitaxel-resistant cells having higher expression.
 Regarding *KRT81*, some paclitaxel-resistant cells have low expression, but others have expression revolving around tens of thousands of copies (the expression scale is logarithmic).
 The shape of the expression distribution of *JUND1* is similar between parental and paclitaxel-resistant cells, but in the resistant cells, the tail is heavier: more resistant cells have higher expression in comparison with their parental counterparts.
 In summary, I believe the XGBoost model indeed captured these nuances of the data.

 ### Mitochondrial transcript percentage plot